Skip to main content

 • “Cute art and a bit of novelty in the mechanics, but the story is half-arsed and makes no logical or dramatic sense.”

 • “The story, with all its paths and possibilities, feels more like a checklist of endings rather than an actual chain of events that branches depending on the player’s actions.
-The core story never gets any kind of resolution.
-Most of the narrative gets bent at the will of the writers to accommodate for all the different endings, which gives the impression that they wanted to achieve a set of different paths rather than tell a story.”
+This is due to two main factors, the first one being that the core story never gets any kind of resolution.
+Apart from this, very cartoony logic is used for the sake of making the story advance in a specific direction.
+These turns the story takes seem to try to maximise the shock value and end up feeling uninteresting because there’s nothing to support them.”

 • gameplay